 - 1/3 cup sanding sugar

-In another large bowl, beat butter, granulated sugar and light brown sugar with a mixer on medium-high speed until light and fluffy, about 3-4 minutes.
+In another large bowl, beat butter and sugars with mixer on medium-high speed until light and fluffy, about 3-4 minutes.
 Add egg yolk and beat on medium-low speed.
 Add 1/2 cup maple syrup and beat well.
 Add flour mixture and beat until just incorporated.
 Divide dough in half and shape into disks.
 Wrap in plastic wrap and refrigerate until firm, about 2 hours.

 Preheat oven to 325°F.

-Allow the cookies to cool for about 5 minutes.
-Brush squares with 1/4 cup maple syrup and sprinkle with sanding sugar.
-Transfer to a wire rack to cool completely.
+Allow cookies to cool for about 5 minutes.
+Brush squares with remaining 1/4 cup maple syrup and sprinkle with sanding sugar.
+Transfer to wire rack to cool completely.